Jcbnunez/uvm-popgen/Recitations/recitation7.md

 <<QUESTION 5: As we mentioned in the lecture, a more common metric use to measure linkage is r2, defined as:

-<<QUESTION 6: As we mentioned in the lecture, a more common metric use to measure linkage is r2, defined as:

 $$r^2 = {{D^2}\over{p_{⍺}q_{⍺}p_{β}q_{β}}}$$